xamat/blog/_posts/2021-01-31-on-decoupling-af1ecc539a98.md

     - Uncategorized
 ---

-(This is an adaptation of an internal talk I gave a few days back to our engineers at [Curai](https://curaihealth.com/work))

 **Everything is connected**

 You have probably heard of the [butterfly effect](https://en.wikipedia.org/wiki/Butterfly_effect): a distant butterfly flapping its wings can have a hard-to-predict effect on a future event.
 Everything seems to be connected in the world, and tech companies, let alone startups, are microcosms where that seems to be even more the case.